-The results of combining risks across sites within datasets are shown in Table 5-6.
-The highest combined risk observed, similarly to the individual cancer risk estimates, was in tPCP-exposed male mice.
+The results of combining risks across sites within data sets are shown in Table 5-6.
+The highest combined risk observed, similar to the individual cancer risk estimates, was in tPCP-exposed male mice.
 The male mice were consistently more sensitive than female mice to PCP tumor-induction.
 The 95% upper confidence limit (UCL) on the combined risk for male mice that developed liver and/or adrenal gland tumors was 4.0×10^{-1} (mg/kg-day)-1, which is about 38% higher than the 2.9×10^{-1} (mg/kg-day)-1 cancer slope factor estimated from liver tumors only in tPCP-exposed male mice.
 The risk estimates for the tPCP-exposed males and females tend to be higher than those for the EC-7-exposed animals, by approximately twofold for the central tendency estimates and for the upper bound estimates.
 These differences suggest a slightly greater potency for the technical grade.
-Several issues bear consideration before recommending a slope factor for oral exposure only to PCP.